2003 and 2004

 on your own."[9]

-In between, on August 18th, the single I Need You / Closer /
+In the meantime, on 18 August, the single I Need You / Closer /

 Breathe was released.